Is A Free Psychologist Real? Online Therapy For Mental Health

 Being careful about "free" resources online

-Not everyone online is who they say they are or has the expertise of a licensed therapist.
+Not everyone online is who they say they are or has the expertise of a licensed psychotherapist.
 While numerous reputable online therapy websites offer counseling without any cost, these sites may rely on volunteers who wish to help others.
 These individuals may or may not have legitimate training as a counselor.

 Before you join an online community, spend some time browsing the content in the comments section or discussion forums.